 Cannabinoid extraction using Butane (BHO) Technology

-Butane extraction technology is considered to be relatively inexpensive, easy to find, and very fast acting.
+Butane extraction technology is considered to be relatively inexpensive, easy to find, and very efficient.

 Butane extraction technology leaves heavy metal residues in the extracted resin.

-Butane extraction technology is considered severely hazardous, especially if being used in non-industrial facilities and forbidden to be used in several states such as California.
-In order to use the BHO extraction technology, an explosion proof facility and equipment should be used.
+Butane extraction technology is considered hazardous, especially if being used in non-industrial facilities and forbidden to be used in several states such as California.
+In order to use the BHO extraction technology, an explosion-proof facility and equipment must be used.

 Butane is very flammable and highly explosive with a boiling point of 0.5oC and a flash point of 60oC.

 The Butane extraction method is considered non-GMP due to health risks associated with the solvent residuals, which may be present in the final product.

 The process begins by placing milled material into the butane extraction tube.
-Butane, which is applied from gas tank/cylinders (is sprayed into the extractor chamber.
-The extract cannabinoids, trichomes and terpene oils and/or waxes will drop out of the plant material to the bottom of the extractor.
+Butane, which is applied from gas tank cylinders is sprayed into the extractor chamber.
+The cannabinoids, trichomes and terpene oils and waxes then drop out of the plant material to the bottom of the extractor.
 The bottom of this double boiler chamber is filled with water and is heated in order to evaporate the butane.
 A vacuum pump is used in order to evaporate the remaining butane.